A few things I’ve learned on days out on the hills that I rarely hear from other outdoor folk.

 Plan B Route planning goes further than that: is there a plan B for the likely conditions?
 What if the wind is extreme or the tops are deep in clag?
 Better to have had a look before you head off, far easier to use all the resources at home (big screen, internet, every map possible, large cup of tea) and work it out then rather than fumbling with a damp torn 50k map with little detail half way up a hill in a storm.

 Timing For trips where time is critical, I like to have a few ‘timed’ waypoints, i.e. if I’ve kept to the planned pace, taking into account terrain and ascent, what time should I arrive at each – better to try and calculate these at home (can be tricky) and know early if the going gets tough, whether I’m falling behind schedule and may need to switch to a plan B, or turn back as the main target won’t be reachable in the time available.
+I record all my trips using a gps watch and have them in strava – I can refer back to these and see how long sections took previously.

 Weather and ground conditions People in general know to get a mountain weather forecast from MWIS or Met office mountain forecasts.
 An additional source for the winter, which can often provide very recent evidence of snow cover, is social media: using a search for location or location as a hashtag (and then ignoring the results returned marked as ‘popular’ for the ‘recent’ ones) will often provide photos from recent visitors.
 Sure these are not ‘trusted’ sources, but it’s an extra data point you otherwise won’t have.
 More detail here.
+There is also the sentinel satellite footage map that provides a low resolution capture every few days (if there are no clouds).

 Maps.
 The most common map I see on the hills, whether paper or digital, is the ubiquitous OS Landranger 1:50K.
 I find them good for planning the rough outline of a trip, particularly if longer-range e.g. on the bike, but once you head off-path or are navigating in difficult terrain, they’re shit, as they don’t have enough detail.
 Folk stick with them because they’re cheap or lazy: less maps.
 OS maps are of course large and heavy and making them waterproof is even worse.
 There are other options.